 They did their homework.
 They learned that the neglect caused by orphanage living creates brain damage, psychological problems and slows development.
 They found no organization was exclusively focused on permanent family care for these children.

 Randi and Terry believed these children deserved a voice – and families.
 They needed a second chance.
 These children needed a miracle.
 So Terry and Randi teamed up to make that miracle happen and founded Kidsave.

 In the summer of 1999, Kidsave gave 177 older orphanage children summer vacations in the US with American families — and 97% were adopted.
 It was a miracle for these children and for Terry and Randi it provided the basis for creating Kidsave’s Family Visit Model, a program that has now been successfully tested in Russia, Colombia and the USA as way to help older orphanage and foster kids find parents and committed mentors.

-In the years since 1999 Kidsave has helped over 12 governments and 3,000 children.
-Yet countless millions languish in orphanages and foster care.
-Kidsave’s goal is to change that — so that every child has a permanent family.
-Kidsave’s goal is to inspire governments, communities and individuals to find and provide families and permanent connections for one million children by 2020.
+Still, countless millions languish in orphanages and foster care.
+Kidsave’s goal is to be a catalyst for creating much-needed change.
+Our goal is to inspire governments, communities and individuals to find and provide families and permanent connections for one million children by 2020.
 We hope you will join us in our efforts.

 The babies shown here are those Terry saw during her first visit to a Russian orphanage.
 They spent their days in a large playpen without adequate stimulation.

 Randi is pictured here visiting girls from a protection home in Colombia.